PSP-1 - Capability Model and Grammar

 - Receipts (PSP-2) SHOULD record exposureMode and any immediate rotation/revocation references to preserve auditability.

 - Scheme comparator semantics MUST be stable.
-If comparator behavior changes or is unavailable, CEPs MUST deny rather than assume.
+The

 - Timing behavior